 - invest in low-emissions technologies

 - bring the true cost of fossil fuels onto the balance sheet

 - increase the demand for low-emissions products, making them even more affordable as they reach mass production

 - drive growth in the new economy

 No. The costs of collecting and administering fee and dividend would be proportional to the number of fossil fuel firms that paid the fee.
 Collecting a fee from fossil fuel producers and importers would be a relatively simple and low-cost activity.

 By giving all of the net revenue recovered back to households — the end-users — consumers would be able to pay the higher prices of goods and services caused by the higher price of fossil fuels.
 This would allow businesses to pass on the increased cost and keep market share.
 Each year that the carbon tax increased, the dividend would go up as well.
 Everyone would be on a level playing field for the first few years.
-But if businesses failed to become more energy efficient and failed to reduce thier emissions, they would become less competitive and lose market share.
+But if businesses failed to become more energy-efficient and failed to reduce their emissions, they would become less competitive and lose market share.
 Market forces would therefore drive innovations in low-emissions technology, creating new business opportunities to develop, produce, install and service these products.
 This would create thousands of new jobs here in Australia.
 Companies would be able to sell these technologies globally and become more energy-efficient themselves, thereby becoming more competitive worldwide.